I don’t know what makes one prayer be answered and another not.

 As much as I want to say this has something to do with Jess and her recovery, it does not.

-I hope sharing this is not breaking some sort of prayer privacy law.
+I hope to share this is not breaking some sort of prayer privacy law.

 In fact, I’m hoping it is quite the opposite.